 Who Is Liable If You Are Bitten By An Off-Leash Dog?

-Under current Maryland law, dog owners are automatically held responsible for dog attacks in Maryland if their dog was running at large at the time.
+Under current Dog Leash law in Maryland, dog owners are automatically held responsible for dog attacks if their dog was running at large at the time.
 The phrase “running at large” simply means that the dog was not on a leash.

 Was The Owner Negligent?